How much does a website cost?

 - the common elements that tend to comprise website investment

-- FAQs we get asked about web development agency costs
+- FAQs we get asked about web development company costs

 - the hidden costs that come with investing in website design and development (including protecting your SEO ranking if you are redesigning an existing website)

 After reading this, you’ll understand in more detail what’s involved in website design and feel more confident making the right decision.
-It’s not only about the website agency you choose, but also the kind of website best suits your business, now and in the future.
+It’s not only about the web design company you choose, but also the kind of website best suits your business, now and in the future.

 Comparing website quotes is a little like talking to a mechanic about your car repair.